For Everyday Dog Owners Struggling With Out-Of-Control Barking, Lunging, Or Snapping...

 Not because your dog is afraid of you.
 But because they understand: that choice is off the table, and once they learn that, they quickly realize that there was never a reason to react in the first place.

-All 7 Steps Are Built Through One Daily Outing: The "Total Walk"
+All 7 Pillars Are Built Through One Daily Outing:

 You don't build this foundation in training "sessions."
 You build it through something we call the Total Walk.